 When considering study or training options, students expect good returns on time and money invested.
 First aid and CPR knowledge and skills are easily learnt in a couple of days, while course attainments last for years and equip graduates with life-saving abilities.
 In addition, courses are very reasonably priced: an incentive for first aid training by work and community groups.
-Industry standards are higher than ever, with Real First Aid simulation training a stand-out among recent learning innovations.
-Resuscitation facts entail extremely valuable information when coupled with Real First Aid training outcomes.
+Industry standards are higher than ever, with Real Response simulation training a stand-out among recent learning innovations.
+Resuscitation facts entail extremely valuable information when coupled with Real Response training outcomes.

-Real First Aid establishes first aid learning as a life-skills set worth sharing.
+Real Response establishes first aid learning as a life-skills set worth sharing.
 Emergencies occur unexpectedly, and adequate response is only possible with trained assistance close at hand.
 A first aid and CPR skill-set, plus assimilation of resuscitation facts, results in a readiness for action should an emergency arise.
 Resuscitation procedures are varied and effective, including cardiopulmonary resuscitation (CPR), artificial respiration, airway management, anaphylaxis (allergic shock) treatments and more.
-Effective and rapid resuscitation is easily performed by Real First Aid course graduates.
+Effective and rapid resuscitation is easily performed by Real Response course graduates.

 Life-saving resuscitation attainments

-Medical terminology can be difficult to assimilate, so Real First Aid delivers resuscitation facts in a ‘learning by doing’ environment.
+Medical terminology can be difficult to assimilate, so Real Response delivers resuscitation facts in a ‘learning by doing’ environment.
 Course participants engage in real life simulations using actors, props, emergency equipment, teamwork and much more to assist retention of course information.
 The life-like scenarios invite student participation for learning resuscitation procedures, steps and facts that make Australia a safer place.
-Real First Aid courses including Provide Advanced Resuscitation (HLTAID007) and First Aid Management of Anaphylaxis (22099VIC) are highly-acclaimed industry-standard attainments useful in all Australian workplace, domestic and community settings.
+Real Response courses including Provide Advanced Resuscitation (HLTAID007) and First Aid Management of Anaphylaxis (22099VIC) are highly-acclaimed industry-standard attainments useful in all Australian workplace, domestic and community settings.

 First aid and resuscitation facts include: